kentaro/takosan/README.md

 # Takosan

-Takosan is a simple interface to Slack ([Ikachan](https://github.com/yappo/p5-App-Ikachan) for Slack).
+Takosan is a simple Web interface to Slack ([Ikachan](https://github.com/yappo/p5-App-Ikachan) for Slack).

 ## Installing